 Olmsted Hall of Biological Sciences

-The Department of Biology is located in The Olmsted Hall of the Biological Sciences, an attractive brick building constructed in 1973 overlooking Shakespeare Garden and the Priscilla Bullitt Collins Trail along the Fonteyn Kill.
+The Department of Biology is located in the Olmsted Hall of the Biological Sciences, a brick building constructed in 1973 overlooking Shakespeare Garden and the Priscilla Bullitt Collins Trail along the Fonteyn Kill.

 Teaching Laboratories and Field Work

 Studying biology requires laboratory and field experiences, and these experiences are an integral part of the curriculum from introductory biology through intermediate and advanced coursework.

 In laboratory settings, students might be investigating techniques of recombinant DNA technology (in Biology 106: Introduction to Biological Investigation), or studying the structure of orchids to understand how flowering plants and their insect pollinators have co-evolved (in Biology 208: Plant Structure and Diversity), or determining the oxygen-binding properties of hemoglobin (in Biology 228: Animal Physiology) or examining the reproductive allocation patterns of female gerbils (in Biology 340: Animal Behavior).

 For many questions, the appropriate setting is in the field where students might be investigating the ecological mechanisms of succession or collecting and analyzing galls at Vassar's Ecological Preserve (in Biology 241: Ecology) or exploring freshwater, estuarine, and marine habitats (in Biology 356: Aquatic Ecology).
 The Hudson Valley is rich in unique and important habitats that serve as field laboratories for our courses.
 The Hudson River, the Mohonk Preserve, and Vlei Bog are all regularly visited by students in field courses.